The US economy in GIFs from Mnuchin's movies

 Coming attractions

 So what is Mnuchin wanting to do at Treasury?
-Well, first he's going to have to face off with the Senate for his confirmation hearing.
+Well, first he had to face off with Democrats on the Senate Finance Committee.

 Remember that time the housing market exploded?
-Mnuchin's probably going to get heat for his involvement with IndyMac, the sub-prime home loan lender that he bought in 2009.
+Mnuchin felt the heat for his involvement with IndyMac, the sub-prime home loan lender that he bought in 2009.

-If he makes it past the Senate, Mnuchin wants to implement a "bold economic agenda."
+After a delay, Mnuchin made it past the Senate with a 53-47 vote.
+Now Mnuchin wants to implement a "bold economic agenda."

 Mnuchin told CNBC that he wants to do the largest tax overhaul since President Ronald Reagan's administration.
 President-elect Trump has previously said that he wants to slash the tax brackets from seven to three.